fhunleth/relsync/README.md

 other tools like [sync](https://github.com/rustyio/sync) may be easier to use.
 The advantage to using `relsync` is that it copies ports over as well and let's you add scripts to perform custom reloading or run other code needed to update the remote filesystem.
+In fact, it synchronizes almost everything that's safe to synchronize.
+Shared libraries (.so) are one of the main exceptions.
+Ports can be syncronized so long as they are stopped in the presync part of the script.

 Here's an example usage to synchronize the release in the `_rel` directory with a remote node on a Beaglebone.
 Note that the remote node has to already